2025-2026 College Catalog

 3.04 Rights of the Grievant and/or Victim

-3.04:03 The grievant and/or the victim have the right to appear at the hearing alone or with an attorney, advisor, or friend.
-The attorney, advisor, or friend may advise the defendant or victim but may not address the committee, witnesses, or other parties.
+3.04:03 The grievant/respondent can appear at the hearing alone or with an attorney or advisor.
+The attorney or advisor may advise the defendant or victim and speak on their behalf.

 3.05 General Provisions